-Shipping containers have been prohibited in residential zoning districts for at least 30 years.
-The prohibition was expanded to Commercial Districts after 2020.
-It is assumed this is because of visual impacts.
+Historically, shipping containers have been considered unsightly.
 However, as developers and jurisdictions have sought ways to reduce waste, the reuse of shipping containers is more appealing.
 In recent years, developers have applied creative techniques to give shipping containers a "hip" look.
 Recently, a business model has been brought to our attention that uses shipping containers to grow food, which could bring quick solutions to "food deserts" in Tacoma.
 However, Developers have also advised that meeting building and land use standards can be prohibitive.
-Specifically, depending on use, energy code is very difficult to meet and depending on size, a permanent foundation may be required.
+Specially, depending on use, energy code is very difficult to meet.